fidalgo/fidalgo.github.io/_posts/2018-05-14-git-commits-and-history.md

 **How this change will fulfil his purpose?**

 High level description of what have been done and what approach was taken to fulfil the requirements.
-If there's alternative approaches that we're tried and failed, I like to enumerate them along with their downsides to better justify the approach taken.
+If there are alternative approaches that we're tried and failed, I like to enumerate them along with their downsides to better justify the approach taken.

 **What will this change affect the system?**

-What are the side-effects of this change.
+What are the side effects of this change.

 # The format of the commit messages

-In this section I will give an example of what is considered a good commit message.
+In this section, I will give an example of what is considered a good commit message.
 Note that I'm not the creator of this format, it's just a mere observation of other projects best practices with some reasoning around.

     Short summary with less than 50 chars